How Much Does a Cow Weigh in Pounds? (Beef, Calf and Dairy)

 What is the average weight of a cow at slaughter?

-According to Ken Olson, the cattle today at slaughter (heifers and steers) are about 14 percent larger as compared to the cattle in 1990.
+According to Ken Olson, the cattle today at slaughter (heifers and steers) are about 14 percent larger than the cattle in 1990.
 As they gain weight faster, spend more days on feed, and are more efficient.

 What is the average hanging weight of a cow?